 My project is selected.
 Can I submit the project for another category as well?

-, if your project is selected for Script and Project development support, you are welcome to submit it again for Post-production support.
-However, please note that in 2013 it will be possible to apply for the Postproduction category in the Fall selection round only
+Yes, if your project is selected for Script and Project development support, you are welcome to submit it again after shooting for Post-production support.

 In order to stimulate Dutch producers to get involved in international co-productions, and to support Hubert Bals Fund projects in the stage of actual production, The Netherlands Film Fund and the HBF set up Hubert Bals Fund Plus